Fully Loaded (1999): Main event matches

 The seventh match was a tag team match pitting Billy Gunn and Chyna against Road Dogg and X-Pac.
 The winning team would legally win the rights to the D-Generation X (DX) copyright.
 Chyna was hit with a dropkick into Billy Gunn by Road Dogg until Gunn was tagged in.
 Dogg and Gunn battled each other while Chyna continued her interference.
 X-Pac was tagged in, but he was dominated by Gunn.
 X-Pac tagged Dogg and entered the ring, but the referee did not see the tag and Dogg was sent outside the ring.
 X-Pac was the legal competitor and was dominated by Chyna and Gunn.
 Chyna started dominating X-Pac until X-Pac performed a clothesline on her.
 Dogg and X-Pac started dominating the match as Dogg threw Gunn out of the ring while X-Pac performed a bronco buster on Chyna.
 Gunn tried to perform a clothesline on X-Pac, but Chyna accidentally pulled X-Pac out of the way and was hit by Gunn.
 Dogg took advantage and performed a pumphandle drop on Gunn to win the rights to the DX name.

 The final match on the undercard was a strap match between The Rock and Triple H, with the winner becoming the number one contender for the WWF Championship and earning the title shot at SummerSlam.
-Rock and Triple H were both tied to a strap that connected both men.
+The Rock and Triple H were both tied to a strap that connected both men.
 Both men used the leather strap to their advantage by attacking each other in the ring and outside the ring.
-Chyna eventually interfered in the match and distracted the referee, allowing Rock to perform a Rock Bottom on Triple H and attempted to pin him, but Triple H choked him through the strap.
-However, Rock performed a hip toss and a Samoan drop to keep his momentum.
-Triple H eventually took the strap off as he grabbed a chair, but he was hit with straps by Rock.
-Chyna distracted the referee again, allowing Billy Gunn to interfere and attack Rock with a club as Triple H got a near-fall.
-Rock then performed a low blow and a People's Elbow on Triple H and attempted to pin him, but Gunn pulled him off.
-Rock performed a Rock Bottom on Gunn, but as he turned around Triple H took advantage and performed a Pedigree on Rock to win the match.
+Chyna eventually interfered in the match and distracted the referee, allowing The Rock to perform a Rock Bottom on Triple H and attempted to pin him, but Triple H choked him through the strap.
+However, The Rock performed a hip toss and a Samoan drop to keep his momentum.
+Triple H eventually took the strap off as he grabbed a chair, but he was hit with straps by The Rock.
+Chyna distracted the referee again, allowing Billy Gunn to interfere and attack The Rock with a club as Triple H got a near-fall.
+The Rock then performed a low blow and a People's Elbow on Triple H and attempted to pin him, but Gunn pulled him off.
+The Rock performed a Rock Bottom on Gunn, but as he turned around Triple H took advantage and performed a Pedigree on The Rock to win the match.